The Real Housewives of Salt Lake City

-The Real Housewives of Salt Lake City (abbreviated as RHOSLC), is an American reality television series originally developed and cast by Los Angeles-based production company InventTV and then Shed Media.
+The Real Housewives of Salt Lake City (abbreviated as RHOSLC) is an American reality television series originally developed and cast by Los Angeles-based production company InventTV and then Shed Media.
 It is broadcast on Bravo.
 The Salt Lake City series is the tenth installment of The Real Housewives franchise, and it follows the personal and professional lives of women who live in or near Salt Lake City, Utah.

 The first season consisted of original cast members: Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah.
-The show's current cast includes Barlow, Gay, Marks, Rose, Cosby, Angie Katsanevas and Bronwyn Newport, with Britani Bateman serving as a "friend of the housewives".
+The show's current cast includes Barlow, Gay, Marks, Rose, Cosby, Angie Katsanevas and Bronwyn Newport, with Britani Bateman and Ashley Quai serving as "friends of the housewives".
 Previous housewives include Shah, Jennie Nguyen and Monica Garcia.

-Commercially, the second season achieved the highest average viewership of 0.71 million, while the fifth season had the lowest at 0.43 million.
+Commercially, the second season achieved the highest average viewership of 0.71 million, while the fifth season and sixth season had the lowest at 0.43 million.
 The controversial season four finale is the highest-viewed episode in the series, averaging over two million viewers across all platforms.

 Production

 Seasons 1–3

 The Real Housewives of Salt Lake City was announced at the BravoCon fan convention in New York City on November 16, 2019.
 The first season was created, cast, and produced by InventTV.
 Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah were announced as the cast members for the show's debut season on September 9, 2020.
 The season premiered on November 11, 2020, and concluded on February 24, 2021.

 In February 2021, Bravo renewed the show for a second season.
 For the second season, all six original cast members returned, along with additional housewife Jennie Nguyen (who had connections through Barlow).
 Angie Harrington, a friend of Barlow's, was originally cast in a recurring role but ended up appearing as a guest throughout the season.
 The second season premiered on September 12 of the same year and ended on March 13, 2022.
 Cosby did not attend the season's reunion special, and it was confirmed by Bravo producer and host Andy Cohen that she had left the show.
-Prior to the show's reunion, Bravo fired Nguyen after discovering insensitive posts on her Facebook account criticising the Black Lives Matter movement.
+Prior to the show's reunion, Bravo fired Nguyen after discovering insensitive posts on her Facebook account criticizing the Black Lives Matter movement.
 Nguyen had denied the allegations and blamed her social media team.

 Bravo renewed the show for a third season, bringing back all five remaining cast members.
 Harrington returned and was promoted to a recurring role as Gay's friend.
 Additionally, two new women joined the cast in recurring roles: Danna Bui-Negrete as Gay's friend, and Angie Katsanevas as Shah's friend (Katsanevas was later referred to as Shah's former friend throughout the season).
 The third season premiered on September 28, 2022, and ended on February 1, 2023.
 Shah did not attend the season's reunion because of ongoing legal issues, and she was later fired after being sentenced to prison.